madvlad/CashDash/README.md

 ##Disclaimer

 Remain aware of your surroundings when playing CashDash.
-Any injury resulting in play is the responsibility of the player.
+Any injury resulting of play is the responsibility of the player and player alone.
 Use of this application implies acknowledgement of this fact.

 Nov 6 2016